Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 Pricing:

-One of my colleagues from the last company recommended Stonly, which allows businesses to create step-by-step guides with interactive elements like quizzes, decision trees, and embedded videos.
-This capability makes the content more engaging and increases comprehension and retention.
+One of my colleagues from my previous company recommended Stonly, which enables businesses to create step-by-step guides with interactive elements, such as quizzes, decision trees, and embedded videos.
+This capability makes the content more engaging, increasing comprehension and retention.

 It supports a simple drag-and-drop editor that simplifies content creation and organization.
 Teams can collaborate on articles and guides in real-time, and changes are saved automatically to prevent data loss.

-The platform also enables role-based access controls to ensure that only authorized personnel can edit or publish sensitive content, maintaining the integrity and security of the knowledge base.
+The platform also enables role-based access controls, ensuring that only authorized personnel can edit or publish sensitive content, thereby maintaining the integrity and security of the knowledge base.
 The analytics feature provides detailed insights into how users interact with the knowledge base.

 • Rich integration with other customer support tools like Zendesk, Intercom, and Slack